cmci/HTManalysisCourse/CentreCourseProtocol.md

 print imp.getTitle(), " : background intensity - ", backlevel
 ```

-Taking all thise fragments into one, we now have a script that does background subtraction.
+Taking all these fragments into one, we now have a script that does background subtraction.

 ```python